 An important step on Baby’s path towards caring about other people’s feelings is understanding what feelings are.
 Baby is still in the fairly early stages of learning how to talk, but that doesn’t make it too early to start talking to them about what they might be feeling based on what’s going on in their life, or what you might be feeling.
 More important than knowing the words for emotions, though, is understanding basic concepts of cause and effect, which babies start to pick up on their own as they continue to explore the world in different ways.
 Many babies start to become more interested in cause and effect in the second half of their first year, exploring by throwing things, dropping things, and playing with noise-making toys.
 Babies can start to show an instinct to mirror the emotions around them at a very early age – crying when they hear or see someone else crying, for example – but a more complicated concern for how someone might feel based on something that’s happened to them comes along with a more developed understanding of cause and effect.

 While it’s true that kindness can develop under any conditions, it’s also true that young children learn the way to react from the people in their lives.
 If Baby sees concern for other people’s feelings, and for their own as a routine part of your family’s lives, they are much more likely to reflect that back in the way they act around other people, but this reflection back takes time to develop.

 How to help Baby develop empathy

 - Don’t offer rewards: Some research suggests that people who are offered external rewards for good deeds, like charitable giving, can make those people less likely to want to do those good things, so offering Baby a reward for taking turns, or sharing nicely, could actually have the opposite effect before too long.
-More than that, though, an important part of caring about other people’s feelings comes from wanting to, and feeling that other people’s feelings are important, and that’s something that Baby can only find inside themselves.
+More than that, though, an important part of caring about other people’s feelings comes from wanting to, and feeling that other people’s feelings are important, and that’s something that Baby can only find inside themself.